 “Then we wait.”

-Minjae stretched out his legs, leaning back against the wall.
+Stretching his legs out and leaning back against the wall, Minjae shrugged.
 “Could be hours.
 You realise you’re stuck with me.”

-Onyx glanced down at him, the corner of his mouth twitching.
+The corner of Onyx’s mouth twitched.
 “I’ve endured worse.”

-For the first time since the collapse, Onyx let himself relax.
-The tension in his shoulders eased, his breathing slowed, and the hum of the repaired servo matched the low rhythm of Minjae’s breathing, two frequencies settling into the same range.
+For the first time since the tunnel collapsed, Onyx let himself relax, the tension in his shoulders easing.
+The steady hum from his repaired servo matched the rhythm of Minjae’s breathing, two frequencies settling into the same range.

-By the time the faint comms signal returned, the air in the tunnel had turned thick and stale.
-Dust shimmered in the beam of Minjae’s portable light, suspended like fading stars.
-Every sound—the shift of debris, the low hum of Onyx’s repaired servo—seemed amplified, trapped inside a sealed world that didn’t want to let them go.
+By the time the next comms signal crackled distantly through, the air within the tunnel had turned thick and stale.
+Dust shimmered in the beam of Minjae’s portable light, suspended like fading stars in a sealed world that didn’t want to let them go.

-Minjae knelt by the buried relay junction, stripped down to his undershirt, skin streaked with grime and faint arcs of blue light from the circuits in his neck.
+Minjae knelt by the buried relay junction, stripped down to his t-shirt, arms streaked with grime and arcs of blue light from the phosphor circuitry inked along his neck.
 “If I can get the core coupler back online, we might have power for a ping,” he said, voice low but oddly calm.
-He glanced up at Onyx.
+He glanced over at Onyx.
 “You sure this thing won’t blow us sky high?”

 “Wow.
 Comforting.”

-Onyx crouched beside him, prying at a metal panel with his newly steady hand.
+Pushing away from the wall, Onyx went over and crouched beside him, prying the metal panel with his newly steady hand.
 “Cables first.”

 Minjae passed him a frayed bundle.
-“You’re lucky you fixed that arm, because I am not strong enough for this nonsense.”
+“You’re lucky that arm’s working again, because I am not strong enough for this nonsense.”

-“Don’t butter me up while we’re still buried alive.”
+“Don’t try to butter me up while we’re buried alive.”

-Minjae sat back, exhaling hard.
-“There we go.
-Little heartbeat.”
-He leaned against the wall, looking up at the strip of light that flickered back to life overhead.
+Minjae sat back.
+“There we go, little heartbeat.”
+He leaned against the wall again, staring up at the strip of light that blinked back to life overhead.
 “God, I missed that sound.”
+In the glow, Onyx could see how tired Minjae was underneath the irreverence.

 “With us,” Onyx said.
 “After you left NuYu.
 You could have disappeared.
 Started over.”

 Minjae stared at the floor for a long moment.
 “Started over as what?
 A ghost with good Wi-Fi?”
 His smile was thin.
-“I spent years helping build the system that broke us.
+“I spent months helping build the system that breaks everything.
 The least I can do is help the ones who still believe it can be rewritten.”

 “Redemption.”

 “Survival,” Minjae corrected.
-Then, softer: “But redemption sounds prettier.”
+Then, softer: “But okay, redemption sounds prettier.”

-The relay hummed louder, a rising pitch that filled the silence between them.
-Onyx’s voice cut through it, low and even.
+The relay buzzed louder, a rising pitch that filled the space between them.
+Onyx had to raise his voice slightly.
 “You don’t owe us anything.”

-Onyx didn’t answer right away.
-He stared at the lit conduit running along the wall, at the faint reflection of his metal fingers in it.
-“Because fighting for E.V.E.N is different,” he said at last.
+Onyx considered this, though he already knew.
+He stared at the conduit running along the wall.
+“Because fighting for E.V.E.N is different,” he eventually said.
 “It’s the first time I’ve chosen what my strength is for.”

 Minjae let out a slow breath.
 “That’s the most Onyx answer imaginable.”